 JH: Not that I’m aware of.
 You know when you talk about that time-with civil rights and demonstrations and things like that – so, you kind of have to know my mother.
 I always say she was a crazy lady but [laughter] he’s laughing [referring to husband] – but she had really strong convictions and things.
 If she felt something was not right, she was going to do whatever she could.
 I think that’s a trait I’ve picked up on.
-But I recall going to the-I think he was a prosecutor at the time, his name was Cahalan.
-I recall- ‘cause she would call and he wouldn’t talk to her.
+But I recall going to the — I think he was a prosecutor at the time, his name was Cahalan.
+I recall- because she would call and he wouldn’t talk to her.
 So one day she said, “Come on.
 We’re going down there.”
-So she took me and, I want to say, my sister-in-law- her name is Barbara (George’s wife), and his two kids.
-And we went down to his office-and he wouldn’t see her.
-So she was like well I’m gonna sit here until you see me.
+So she took me and, I want to say, my sister-in-law- her name is Barbara, George’s wife, and his two kids.
+And we went down to his office and he wouldn’t see her.
+So she was like well I’m going to sit here until you see me.
 And we sat, literally.
-I mean we sat for hour and hours and hours.
+I mean we sat for hours and hours and hours.
 And he wouldn’t see her.
 She would go down there, she would call, she would write letters.
 Nothing.

 TV: And you were up at the county?